 Plastic Problems

-Ruby’s goal was to raise awareness about the severity of the plastic pollution crisis through her collection.
-The final two looks took on a "bride and groom" theme, symbolizing humanity’s toxic relationship with plastics and the environmental damage we’ve caused to our planet.
+Ruby's collection aims to spotlight the urgency of the plastic pollution crisis.
+Her final two looks took on a symbolic “bride and groom” theme, representing humanity’s destructive marriage to plastic and the lasting environmental harm it's caused.